arogozhnikov/python3_with_pleasure/README.md

 # result: 8000162
 ```

 Three times less space.
+And it is *much* faster.
-Actually close compression is achievable with `protocol=2` parameter, but users typically ignore this option (or simply not aware of it).
+Actually similar compression (but not speed) is achievable with `protocol=2` parameter, but users typically ignore this option (or simply not aware of it).

 <!--